'My employee is away from home for business reasons and I paid for his accommodation. Is this a taxable fringe benefit?'

 But, there's a catch.

-break only applies to resident employees.
+This tax break only applies to resident employees.
 The Loose Leaf Service

 says a resident employee is someone who's from another country, but works in South Africa.

 If you give this type of employee more than one residential unit, he loses this tax break.
 Only the unit with the highest rental value becomes a taxable fringe benefit

 for the full period he used more than one unit.

 *********** Recommended Product ***********

 12 Taxable fringe benefits - are you taking advantage of all of them?